 Acne usually looks on the face, forehead, chest, upper back, and shoulders as these areas of the skin have the most oil glands.
 Hair follicles are connected to sebaceous glands.

 Or the plug can break and rise to the surface, darken and develop a blackhead.
 A blackhead can be seen as dirt embedded in the holes.
 But in truth, the pore is full of germs and oily substances that darken when exposed to air.

 Blackheads are raised red dots with a white center when blocked hair follicles are inflamed or infected with bacteria.
 Inflammation and blockages deep in the hair follicles create cyst-like bumps beneath the skin’s surface.
 There are usually no other pores in the skin (the openings for sweat glands) associated with it.

-Hygiene.
+- Hygiene.
 Dirty skin doesn’t cause it.
-Rubbing the skin too hard or cleansing with harsh chemicals or soaps irritates the skin and worsens it.
+Rubbing the skin too hard or cleansing it with harsh chemicals or soaps irritates the skin and worsens it.